 My name is V.F.
 Wolf and I am a mixed-media painter who currently maintains a studio in Pawtucket, Rhode Island.
 I was born in Albuquerque, New Mexico but grew up in Providence, Rhode Island.
 I am employed as a night watchman and guard at the Rhode Island School of Design Museum.
 I was an officer in the regular Army and Army Reserve from 2000-2007 and have traveled extensively throughout the United States and lived in Egypt for a time.
 I received my Bachelor's degree in Art History (2007) and a Bachelors of Fine Art in painting (2011) from Rhode Island College.
 In addition, I received my Masters of Fine Art from Massachusetts College of Art and Design (2013).
 I also received a Certificate in Painting Studies (two-year program) from Rhode Island School of Design (2018).

-I paint mixed media semi-abstract grotesque mask-like faces to analyze the shadow present in every society.
-In particular, my recent work speaks to my early adult life in the military.
-I am not illustrating my time in the military through this work; but instead elucidating more universal themes I experienced: anger, sadness, frustration and confusion.
-My work acts as a mirror of the world where the grotesque and distorted appearances of the figures captures my disgust and indignation in the face of the horrors of war and corruption of authority.
-The brutality I witnessed and at times was subjugated to lend itself to the aggressive and expressive nature of the work.
 I may start out with a specific memory; but it is ultimately shaped through the process of moving paint and materials around the support.
-I will often throw, slash, squeegee, and splatter various types of paint directly onto the canvas.
+I will often throw, slash, squeegee, and splatter various types of paint directly onto the wood panel or canvas.
 As a result of this physicality in the making of the images, I feel that I am going into battle with it.
 I often want to beat the image into the very fiber of the canvas, burlap, or panel.

-My inspirations include: The work of Antoni Tapies, Byzantine Art, Art Brut, and Arte Povera.
+My inspirations include: The work of Jean Dubuffet, Antoni Tapies, Robert Rauschenberg, Byzantine Art and Arte Povera.
 Also, the philosophy of Albert Camus and my time spent in Egypt with the military.

 I use my military experience as source material only.
 I would never do a direct illustration of my military experience, that's not universal enough.
 But instead as something to pull more universal themes from.
 I feel the military was my first art school for it taught me a lot about discipline and the daily practice of routine.
 But, that's where it ends for me, I am not a military/combat recorder of any type, but instead I am someone who uses his life experience as source material.